shrey45/Engineering_4_Notebook/README.md

 ### Code

-Click [here](https://github.com/shrey45/Engineering_4_Notebook/blob/main/raspberry-pi/landingArea1.py) to view the full code Click [here](https://github.com/shrey45/Engineering_4_Notebook/blob/main/raspberry-pi/landingArea2.py) to view the full code
+Click [here](https://github.com/shrey45/Engineering_4_Notebook/blob/main/raspberry-pi/landingArea1.py) to view the full code

+Click [here](https://github.com/shrey45/Engineering_4_Notebook/blob/main/raspberry-pi/landingArea2.py) to view the full code

 ### Reflection

+LA1 - This assignment I would say is pretty code heavy.
+The hardest part is to conceptually think about what your code it going to do, and what you need it to do.
+Then actually writing it out is pretty hard too.
+I found that there are many ways to write the same code, but there are definately easier ways.
+I have a really easy and tidy way to do the assignment, which also helped in the next ones b/c it was really easy to add on to.

+LA2 - This one was also pretty easy b/c of how I made the code in the first one - I just needed to connect my OLED screen to it and add a few lines of code creating lines and circles based off coordinates.

 ## Onshape_Assignment_Template